pyeventsourcing/esdbclient/README.md

 it must be an actually existing commit position in the database.
 Any other number will result in a server error (at least in EventStoreDB v21.10).

-The optional `backwards` argument is a boolean which is by default `False` meaning the events will be read forwards by default, so that events are returned in the order they were committed, If `backwards` is `True`, the events will be read backwards, so that events are returned in reverse order.
+The optional `backwards` argument is a Python `bool`.
+The default is `False`, which means the database will be read forwards by default, so that events are returned in the order they were recorded, If `backwards` is `True`, the events are returned in reverse order.

 The optional `filter_exclude` argument is a sequence of regular expressions that match recorded events that should not be included.
 This argument is ignored